 Cannabis Protects The Heart From Damage

 Recently, a team of researchers found that activation of CB1 and CB2 receptors, by cannabinoids like THC, accomplished the same post-conditioning benefits described in the alternating therapy.
 Another study found that activation of CB2 led to a decrease in the size of dead tissue following a heart attack.
 Several additional studies have also shown that cannabinoids have cardioprotective effects.

 In one of the studies, investigators found that pre-treatment of mice with a very low dose (2 mg/kg) of THC (24 hours prior to heart attack) decreased infarct size and improved other cardiac parameters that signify improved tolerance to ischemia by the heart muscle.

-In addition, several studies have identified that activation of CB2 receptor leads to inhibition of a key mediator of inflammation, called TNF alpha.
+Additionally, several studies have identified that CB2 receptor activation leads to inhibition of a key mediator of inflammation, called TNF alpha.
 This is important because damage to heart muscle, following MI, is caused by inflammation and oxidative stress.
 In fact, activation of CB2 within individual heart cells will start a cascade of events that are critical to their rescue from damage.

 The research around using cannabinoids for post-conditioning of the heart is in its infancy.
 For example, some studies found only CB2 activation to be beneficial, while others say both.
-What is clear, however, that the presence of cannabinoids prior to a heart attack help mitigate the damage, and their presence following a heart attack help recovery.
+What is clear, however, is that the presence of cannabinoids prior to a heart attack might help mitigate the damage.
+And their presence following a heart attack may help recovery.
 This is in stark contrast to other recent studies that have determined that cannabis increases heart attack patient mortality.
-The conflicting reports simply point to how novel cannabinoid-based therapies are for medicine.
+The conflicting reports simply point to the novelty of cannabinoid-based therapies for medicine.

 After completing a survey of all recent peer-reviewed studies, it is clear that cannabinoid-based therapies are a very promising treatment for MI patients, especially those afflicted by the WidowMaker.